Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Bean to cup coffee machines

-If you buy coffee beans from the supermarket, especially if it’s one of the better known household names, many this coffee is what’s known as commodity coffee.
+If you buy coffee beans from the supermarket, especially if it’s one of the better known household names, most this coffee is what’s known as commodity coffee.
 It’s priced not based on quality, however by the stock market just like any other commodity such as sugar or salt.
 The best quality coffee beans don’t sell via this same channel, and isn’t priced in the same way.

 Perfect Coffee Beans

-With many bean to cup machines it’s possible to learn how much coffee is being ground depending on the setting you choose, and you can measure the coffee output using brew scales or a measured cup or glass.
-For instance, with the Gaggia Brera, the 2 bean setting is 9 grams so if you pull a double shot at the 2 bean setting that’s 18 grams (I’m excellent at maths).
+With most bean to cup machines it’s possible to learn how much coffee is being ground depending on the setting you choose, and you can measure the coffee output using brew scales or a measured cup or glass.
+For instance, with the Gaggia Brera, the 2 bean setting is 9 grams so if you pull a double shot at the 2 bean setting that’s 18 grams (I’m wonderful at maths).

 So 36ml of espresso coffee out from 18 in, is a 1:2 ratio.
 45ml out from 18 in is 1:2.5, and 54 out from 18 in is a 1:3 ratio.
 Wow, is there no limit to my mathematical genius? ;-).
 As long as you can figure out how much your machine is grinding, and have some way to measure the shot, you can experiment with ratios.